jmalovera10/QKSMSAnalysis/README.md

 # QKSMS Analysis

 This repository is intended to make a detailed analysis for th QKSMS application.
-The original repository can be found in [here](https://github.com/moezbhatti/qksms)
+The original repository can be found in [here](https://github.com/moezbhatti/qksms).
+You can also visit the QKSMSAnalysis [website](https://qksmsreview.herokuapp.com/) to obtain more information about the application quality attribute analysis.

 ## License